chauff/cse1500-web-transcripts/README.md

 Students who do not have a lot of prior knowledge often struggle to get started.
 Here is a [list of useful interactive exercises](nodeschool-exercises.md) and how they match up with each lecture.
 Each of these exercises is small, taking just a few minutes (sometimes less than a minute) to solve.

-## Twitter accounts to follow.
+## Twitter accounts to follow

 Twitter is a great resource to hear the latest and greatest about the web stack.
-This is a list of accounts I recommend to follow:
+Here is a list of accounts we recommend to follow:
 - [Franziska Hinkelmann](https://twitter.com/fhinkel), working on Node.js at Google
 - [Lin Clark](https://twitter.com/linclark) creates very good and elaborate code cartoons at Mozilla
 - [V8](https://twitter.com/v8js), Google's JavaScript engine